phdccltd/phdcc-papers-api/README.md

 ## Environment file .env

-Create a `.env` text file with the following secrets
+Create a `.env` text file in the root directory of the API component with the following secrets:

 ```
 PORT=portno